 ✽ ✽ ✽

-In Discourse and Disposition, Dr Roslyn Tuttle begins her first lecture of the year exactly as she had done every year for the past fifteen.
+In Discourse and Disposition, Dr Roslyn Tuttle begins her first lecture of the year exactly as she had done every year for the past twenty-two.

 ‘You don’t speak language, language speaks eeyoouuuooh!’